savonet/book/technology.md

 by the perceived quality is higher.

-As a side note, we were a bit imprecise above when speaking of a "file format" and we should distinguish between two things: the _codec_ is the algorithm we used to compress the audio data, and the _container_ is the file format used to store the compressed data.
+As a side note, we were a bit imprecise above when speaking of a "file format" and we should distinguish between two things: the _codec_ which is the algorithm we used to compress the audio data, and the _container_ which is the file format used to store the compressed data.
 This is why one generally speaks of ogg/opus: ogg is the container and opus is the codec.
 A container can usually embed streams encoded with various codecs (e.g. ogg can also contain flac or vorbis streams), and a given codec can be embedded in various containers (e.g. flac and vorbis streams can also be embedded into Matroska containers).
 In particular, for video streams, the container typically contains multiple streams (one for video and one for audio), each encoded with a different codec, as well as other information (metadata, subtitles, etc.).

 ### Metadata